dreamwhite/OC-Anonymizer/README.md

 - Next, enter </br>`python3 oc_anonymizer.py PATH_TO_CONFIG.plist` (you can also drag and drop the config into the terminal)
 - Hit `ENTER`

-This will create a `censored_config.plist`in the oc_anonymizer folder with remove sensitive data and settings changed as described.
+This will create a `censored_config.plist`in the oc_anonymizer folder without sensitive data and changed settings as described.

 ## Credits and Resources